Tax treatment for options is diverse, including simple and complex trades on securities vs. Section 1256 contracts.

 - options on commodity ETFs organized as publicly traded partnerships (PTP)

-Wash sale loss rules apply between substantially identical positions, which means between equity and equity options, such as Apple stock and Apple stock options at different expiration dates.
+Wash-sale loss rules apply between substantially identical positions in securities, which means between equity and equity options, such as Apple stock and Apple stock options at different expiration dates.